 Medications are designed to soothe distress.
 When we’re ill or hurt, we pop open pill bottles to make our symptoms fade away.
 But some of the solutions we lean on to solve problems can create others in time.
-Consider codeine.
-This is one of the oldest medications used in modern medicine.
+Consider codeine, one of the oldest medications used in modern medicine.
 When it’s given properly, it can make very ill people feel a whole lot better.
 But Codeine has been implicated in rising rates of drug use and addiction.

 Could this happen to your family?
 We’ll help you find out.
 In this article, we’ll cover:

-- How codeine abuse develops.
+- How codeine addiction develops.